-Payments statistics 2016
+Payments statistics 2017

-Measured by value, most money changes owner by credit transfer.
-In 2016, Finnish residents made credit transfers to the value of approximately EUR 2,732 billion, while card payments totalled EUR 45.8 billion.
-The value of credit transfers was virtually unchanged from the previous year, while the value of card payments by about 4.6% on 2016.
+Measured by value, most money changes owner by credit transfers.
+In 2017, Finnish residents made credit transfers to the value of approximately EUR 2,786 billion and card payments to the value of EUR 47.9 billion.
+The value of credit transfers increased by about 2% and the value of card payments by about 4.6% on 2016.
 Cheques were redeemed to the value of approximately EUR 1.2 billion, a decrease of 47% on the previous year.

-For further information, please contact::
+For further information, please contact:

 Timo Iivarinen, tel. +358 9 183 2275, timo.iivarinen(at)bof.fi